Ultimate Guide to Things to do in Stratford Ontario

 Another great way to enjoy the Avon River is to wander along it riverside trails.
 This trail system is part of the 110 kilometre Avon Trail which runs from St. Marys to Conestogo.
 Part of the trail, called the Stratford Side Trail, spans the length of the Avon River through Stratford.

-If you’re looking for a different way to enjoy the river, Avon Boat Rentals also rents out bicycles.
-But be sure to explore all along the river, not just in the downtown.
+Insider Tip: Be sure to explore all along the river, not just in the downtown.
 There are hidden gems found throughout!
 Like a wooden pedestrian bridge that crosses the river and leads to an enchanting boardwalk trail through the forest.

 Hike the T.J.
 Dolan Trail